dourish/secnd/README.md

 v02 has a more fleshed out vocabulary, variables, and R-stack manipulations.

-v03 will include the initial compiler, plus strings, looping, and conditionals.
+v03 includes the initial compiler, plus strings, looping, and conditionals.

+v05 has recursion, double-length arithmetic, and signed arithmetic.

+v06 is mainly focused on clean-up, efficiencies, bug fixes, and migrating internal operations towards usual Forth models.

 Finally, I'm really just using github as a convenient repository and backup.
 The code may work for others but I've not done any of